ralna/GALAHAD/doc/Julia/rst-dir/bqpb_functions.rst

 	*
 		- x

-		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
+		- is a one-dimensional array of size n and type T thatholds the values $x$ of the optimization variables.
 The j-th component of ``x``, j = 1, ... , n, contains $x_j$.

 	*
 		- z

-		- is a one-dimensional array of size n and type T that holds the values $z$ of the dual variables.
+		- is a one-dimensional array of size n and type T thatholds the values $z$ of the dual variables.
 The j-th component of ``z``, j = 1, ... , n, contains $z_j$.

 	*
 		- x_stat

 		- is a one-dimensional array of size n and type INT that gives the optimal status of the problem variables.
 If x_stat(j) is negative, the variable $x_j$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies	between its bounds.

 .. index:: pair: function; bqpb_information
 .. _doxid-galahad__bqpb_8h_1a01c7e22011ff22e8084be1e8a26d84c6: